 The best fishing opportunities and highest catch rates for northern pike in Southcentral occurs immediately after ice-out on lakes.
-During this time northern pike are aggressively feeding post spawn and trying to build back reserves lost while not feeding during spawning.
+During this time northern pike are aggressively feeding post spawn and trying to build back reserves lost during spawning while not feeding.
 During the early spring time northern pike will be located very near shore in weedy shallow bays and sloughs as this is their preferred spawning habitat.
 These locations are prone to heavy vegetation and snags and strong braided fishing lines and weedless hook setups are advised.

 Top-water lures are an option in heavily weeded areas, and are good producers.
 Large, bright spinners, spoons, diving plugs, and surface plugs all work for northern pike.
 'Buzz baits' or spinner baits, are becoming more popular as are top-water poppers when fishing for northern pike.
-Try floating frog and mice patterns.
+Try floating frog and mice patterns, and 'hang on.'

 Herring suspended under a bobber also works well.
 Remember, wait to set the hook until you are sure the pike has swallowed the bait.
-Whatever lure you choose, incorporating a steel leader will ensure the sharp pike teeth will not cut through your line.
+Whatever lure you choose, a steel leader ensures the sharp pike teeth will not cut through you line.

-Fly fishing anglers often use medium weight rods and 20 to 40 pound test wire tippets so they can throw bulky baitfish, leech patterns, or floating frog/mouse imitations.
-Floating, sink tip, and full sinking lines can be effective, depending on the type of fly used.
+Fly fishing anglers often use salmon rods and 20 to 40 pound test wire tippets so they can throw bulky bait fish, leech patterns, or floating frog/mouse imitations.
+Both floating, sink tip, and full sinking lines can be effective, depending on the type of fly used.

 When ice fishing, a popular setup is a quick strike rig baited with herring, hooligan, or hot dogs under a tip-up.
 Also, try jigging with spoons and jigs in shallow waters.
 Decoys also work well when jigged to attract pike to a spearing hole in the ice.
 Some specific locations allow for the use of up to five lines when fishing for pike through the ice.
 In addition, a couple lakes like Big Lake and Nancy Lake have additional special regulations for ice fishing for northern pike.
-Be sure to consult the current Southcentral Alaska Sport Fishing Regulations Summary booklet prior to fishing.
+So be sure to consult the current Southcentral Spot Fishing Regulations Summary booklet prior to fishing.

-We encourage anglers to catch and keep as many pike as possible.
-It is actually illegal to release a live northern pike back into the water after catching it in Southcentral.
+We encourage anglers to catch and keep as many pike as possible, In fact, it is actually illegal to release a live northern pike back into the water after catching it in Southcentral.
 If you do not want to keep the pike, you can return it to the water dead, or donate them to appropriate charities.
 For example, the local zoo, food banks, homeless shelters, or the Alaska Native Medical Center in Anchorage take northern pike donations.
 Call ahead to make sure they have room and how they accept the fish.
+Please see the current Southcentral Alaska Sport Fishing Regulations Summary booklet for additional information on northern pike.